FireStorm8142/Http-Server/README.md

 # 🌐 HTTP Server in Java : Low-Level HTTP/1.1 Implementation

-This is a minimal, Multi-threaded HTTP/1.1 server I built from scratch in Java.
-This project focuses on understanding **raw socket communication, HTTP parsing, Basic security features and Response generation** without using any frameworks like Spring.
+This is a Multi-threaded HTTP/1.1 server I built from scratch in Java.
+This project focuses on understanding **raw socket communication, HTTP parsing, Endpoint handling, Basic security features and Response generation** without using any frameworks like Spring.
 This server implements some core HTTP/1.1 parsing and error handling principles based on [RFC 7230](https://datatracker.ietf.org/doc/html/rfc7230) (HTTP Protocol).

 ## 🏗️ System Architecture

-* ***HttpConnectionWorkerThread*** : Creates a thread and handles each client requests in it.
+* ***HttpConnectionWorkerThread*** : Assigns virtual thread and handles complete lifecycle of client connections.
 * ***HttpParser*** : Parses the raw HTTP requests (Request line, Headers and Body) into structured data.
 * ***HttpRequest*** : Stores method, target, version, headers and body.
-* ***HttpResponse*** : Generates Responses packets or Error response packets and serves files.
+* ***HttpResponse*** : Generates Responses packets or Error Response packets and serves files.
 * ***WebRootHandler*** : Normalizes, Resolves and Validates the path requested by client.
 Safely reads and serves files .
 * ***Custom Exception Classes*** : Exception classes like HttpParsingException, BadHttpVersionException, HttpConfigException are custom-built classes to handle and log the various exceptions that can show up.

 ## 🎯 What This Project Demonstrates

 * Low-level socket programming
-* Multi-threaded server design
+* Virtual Thread Concurrency (Java 21+)
 * Designing modular, extensible server architecture
-* Stream-based I/O handling using `InputStream` / `OutputStream`
 * HTTP protocol parsing and validation
 * Defensive parsing of malformed HTTP requests
 * Secure file serving and path validation